Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Bosra had a population of 19,683 (2004) and 33,839 in the metropolitan area.
 Bosra’s inhabitants are predominantly Sunni Muslims.

-Bosra has an ancient history and during the Roman era it was a prosperous provincial capital and Metropolitan Archbishopric, under the jurisdiction of Eastern Orthodox Patriarchate of Antioch and All the East.
-It continued to be administratively important during the Islamic era, but became gradually less prominent during the Ottoman era.
+Bosra has an ancient history and during the Roman era, it was a prosperous provincial capital and Metropolitan Archbishopric, under the jurisdiction of the Eastern Orthodox Patriarchate of Antioch and All the East.
+It continued to be administratively important during the Islamic era but became gradually less prominent during the Ottoman era.
 It also became a Latin Catholic titular see and the episcopal see of a Melkite Catholic Archeparchy.
 Today, it is a major archaeological site and has been declared by UNESCO as a World Heritage Site.

 HISTORY

-The settlement was first mentioned in 14th century BC Egyptian documents.
+The settlement was first mentioned in 14th-century BC Egyptian documents.
 Bosra was the first Nabatean city in the 2nd century BC.
 The Nabatean Kingdom (great traders rich from the frankincense trade from Oman and the founders of Petra, Jordan) was conquered by Cornelius Palma, a general of Trajan, in 106 AD.

 Roman and Byzantine era.
 The Romans renamed it Nova Trajana Bostra as the capital of the Roman province of Arabia Petraea.
 The city flourished and became a major metropolis at the juncture of several trade routes on the Via Traiana Nova, a Roman road that connected Damascus to the Red Sea.
 It became an important center for food production and during the reign of Emperor Philip the Arab, Bosra began to mint its own coins.
 The two Councils of Arabia were held at Bosra in 246 and 247 AD.

-By the Byzantine period beginning in the 5th-century, Christianity became the dominant religion.
+By the Byzantine period beginning in the 5th century, Christianity became the dominant religion.
 The city became a Metropolitan archbishop’s seat and a large cathedral was built in the sixth century.
-Bosra was conquered by the Sasanian Persians in the early seventh century, but was recaptured during a Byzantine reconquest.
+Bosra was conquered by the Sasanian Persians in the early seventh century but was recaptured during a Byzantine reconquest.

 Islamic era.
 Bosra played an important part in the early life of Muhammad.
 The Rashidun Caliphate captured the city from the Byzantines in the Battle of Bosra in 634.
 Throughout Islamic rule, Bosra would serve as the southernmost outpost of Damascus, its prosperity being mostly contingent on the political importance of that city.
-Bosra held additional significance as a center of the pilgrim caravan between Damascus and the Muslim holy cities of Mecca and Medina, the destinations of the annual hajj pilgrimage.
+Bosra held additional significance as a center of the pilgrim caravan between Damascus and the Muslim holy cities of Mecca and Medina, the destinations of the annual Hajj pilgrimage.
 Early Islamic rule did not alter the general architecture of Bosra, with only two structures dating to the Umayyad era (721 and 746) when Damascus was the capital of the Caliphate.
 As Bosra’s inhabitants gradually converted to Islam the Roman-era holy sites were utilized for Muslim practices.

 Ottoman era.
 In 1596 it had 75 Muslim households and 27 bachelors, and 15 Christian households and 8 bachelors.
-Taxes were paid on wheat, barley, summer crops, fruit- or other trees, goats and/or beehives and water mill.
+Taxes were paid on wheat, barley, summer crops, fruit- or other trees, goats and/or beehives and water mills.

 Ecclesiastical History.
-As capital of the late Roman province of Arabia Petraea, Bosra was its Metropolitan Archbishopric, under the jurisdiction of Eastern Orthodox Patriarchate of Antioch and All the East.
+As the capital of the late Roman province of Arabia Petraea, Bosra was its Metropolitan Archbishopric, under the jurisdiction of the Eastern Orthodox Patriarchate of Antioch and All the East.
 Later it also became a Latin titular see.
-The Latin apostolic succession was ended, but the city was made eponymous of the Melkite Catholic Archeparchy of Bosra-Hauran, which has its actual Marian cathedral see in Khabab city.
+The Latin apostolic succession was ended, but the city was made eponymous of the Melkite Catholic Archeparchy of Bosra-Hauran, which has its actual Marian cathedral seen in Khabab city.

 The Latin archdiocese was nominally restored as a Latin Metropolitan titular archbishopric in the 18th century.
-It was vacant for decades, having had the several archiepiscopal incumbents of the highest, Metropolitan rank dating from 1734 to 1975 including two from the US (New Orleans and Chicago).
+It was vacant for decades, having had several archiepiscopal incumbents of the highest, Metropolitan rank dating from 1734 to 1975 including two from the US (New Orleans and Chicago).

 Modern era.
 Today, Bosra is a major archaeological site, containing ruins from Roman, Byzantine, and Muslim times, its main feature being the well-preserved Roman theatre.
 Every year there is a national music festival hosted in the main theatre.